bruce-one/HA-proxy/README.md

 ### SSL Support (different from nginx-proxy)

 SSL is supported using single host, wildcard and SNI certificates using naming conventions forcertificates or optionally specifying a cert name (for SNI) as an environment variable.
+Set `https_method` label to `redirect`, `noredirect` or `nohttp` enable SSL support.

 To enable SSL: